Last Updated on July 5, 2026 by Daniel Globe

 Self-Guided Walking Map

-Grab a map or your phone and follow a self-guided loop that threads Bubblegum Alley into a broader downtown art walk, where murals, mosaics, and sculptures reveal the city’s stories in color and texture.
-You’ll stand before the 70-foot gum-lined corridor, snap a photo, then step into a sequence of public artworks that pulse with local voice and history.
+Grab a map or your phone and follow a self-guided loop that threads Bubblegum Alley into a broader downtown art walk, where murals, mosaics, and sculptures sit alongside historic buildings.
 The San Luis Obispo Museum of Art offers free entry, so linger over contemporary pieces without spending a cent.
-Many installations sit beside historic buildings, so you read past and present together.
-Choose your pace, and let the route open possibilities.

 - Start: Bubblegum Alley photo stop